dvangennip/web_remote_for_OBS/README.md

 - Text inputs
     - These edit text sources in OBS.
-    - Make sure the `input` element has an attribute `data-obsr-source` and matching `id` and `name` values that reflect the source name in OBS.
+    - Make sure the `input` element has an attribute `data-wr-source` and matching `id` and `name` values that reflect the source name in OBS.
 - Select elements
     - Handy to select a preset for multiple text sources in one go.
-    - Requires a `data-obsr-selector` attribute to work.
+    - Requires a `data-wr-selector` attribute to work.
 Its value should be the source names it feeds into (multiple are split with a `|` character).

 See the HTML code below for an example: